A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Non-Stationary Kernels

 \subsection{Deep GPs}

 Deep Gaussian process (DGP) models are hierarchical extensions of Gaussian processes where GP layers are stacked --- similar to a neural network --- enhancing modeling flexibility and accuracy \citep{damianou2013deep,dunlop2018deep,jones2023alignment} (more details can be found in the Appendix \ref{app:deepGP}).
 The DGP model is one of the deep hierarchical models \cite{ranganath2014deep,salakhutdinov2010efficient,teh2004sharing} and consists of a number of variational Gaussian process layers defined by a mean function and a stationary covariance (kernel) function.
-The first layer uses constant zero means for lower-dimensional representation of the input data.
-The second layer uses constant zero means and takes the first layer's output, generating the final model output.
-Each layer's forward method applies the mean and covariance functions to input data and returns a multivariate normal distribution.
-This output serves as the next layer's input.
-An additional method allows for the implementation of concatenation-based skip connections.
-We can impose more than two hidden layers for a single DGP according to our needs.
-However, we match the 2-layer structure used in our deep kernel and point out that the complexity of the neural architecture may not always lead to better performance.